:: HOME :: GAMEBOOKS :: DOWNLOADS :: NEW RELEASES :: MYTHOLOGY :: NEWS :: COMPANION NOVELS :: HAER'AL :: ATLAS :: TIMELINE :: EMAIL ::

 Hamulkuk and the Moon Dragons

 In the darkest hours of the War of Tree and Leaf the Trell'sara stand on the brink of destruction.
 Overwhelmed by the companions to the Silvan Tree they must look to a new weapon, one stronger and more lethal than themselves.
 Into this world is born Hamulkuk, First Hresh in the world and first of the Oera'dim, a Being built for war and with much to prove to his new Masters.
-In this tale Hamulkuk is sent into the mountains of Ul'ashma to remove the threat of the Moon Dragons.
-Within the setting of a land not yet despoiled by tyranny Hamulkuk must battle not only the deadly power of the Ell'adrim but also the forces of a world finding its way into a New Order.
+In this tale Hamulkuk is sent into the mountains of Ul'ashma to remove from the world the threat of the Moon Dragons.
+Within the setting of a world not yet despoiled by tyranny Hamulkuk must battle not only the deadly power of the Ell'adrim but also the forces of a world finding its way into a New Order.

 The Hammer and the Darkness